Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 | `:using`           | the symbol `:post` is the only legal value
 | `:cookies`         | a hash of cookies to be set in the download request
 | `:referer`         | a string holding the URL to set as referrer in the download request
 | `:user_agent`      | a string holding the user agent to set for the download request.
-Can also be set to the symbol `:fake`, which will use a generic Browser-like user agent string. we prefer `:fake` when the server does not require a specific user agent.
+Can also be set to the symbol `:fake`, which will use a generic Browser-like user agent string.
+We prefer `:fake` when the server does not require a specific user agent.
 | `:data`            | a hash of parameters to be set in the POST request

 Example of using `:cookies`: [java.rb](../Casks/java.rb)